Here's a quick cheat sheet of the major consumer brands leading the switch to sustainable palm oil.

 The following cruelty-free brands use certified sustainable palm oil, based on statements on their web sites or on official palm oil reports filed with RSPO:

-There are likely others, but most companies don't mention either way on their web sites.
+There are likely others, but most companies don't mention either way on their web sites, and many companies don't use palm oil, so there's no need for them to note it (although knowing if the oil they do use is sustainable would be helpful).
 The preceding companies specifically note their palm oil stance on their web sites or report their palm oil usage to the RSPO.

 Photo credits for feature image: Orangutan With Two Babies Photo © Lola Pidluskaya, Dreamstime.
 Burning Forest Deforestation Photo © Pabloborca, Dreamstime